cuevascarlos/ClinicalTrials/README.md

 ### Introduction

-The first objective of this work is to replicate the work done in the article ([PICO Corpus: A Publicly Available Corpus to Support Automatic Data Extraction from Biomedical Literature](https://aclanthology.org/2022.wiesp-1.4.pdf)).
+The main objective of this work is to replicate the work done in the article ([PICO Corpus: A Publicly Available Corpus to Support Automatic Data Extraction from Biomedical Literature](https://aclanthology.org/2022.wiesp-1.4.pdf)).

 The pipeline of the project is tha following:

 1. Analysis of the dataset.
 2. Preprocessing and creation of datasets understandable by the models.
-3. Fine-tune BioBERT and LongFormer models with out datasets.
+3. Fine-tune BERT-like models for NER task.

 ### Analysis of the dataset
 The data has been downloaded from this [GitHub repository](https://github.com/sociocom/PICO-Corpus).
 Each abstract has two associated files:

 1. *.txt files:* Files with the abstract text.
-2. *.ann files:* Annotated files from in BRAT format.
+2. *.ann files:* Annotated files in BRAT format.

 The first step is to transform the *.ann files* into *.conll files* in order to have the tagged information in IOB format.
 There are a lot of functions on internet that make this transformation but finally we have chosen the implementation from [nlplab repository](https://github.com/nlplab/brat).
 In particular we have used the tool `anntoconll.py` and we have modify the function `eliminate_overlaps` to optimize the computation.
 The used one is the following: